Rival52/hyprland.debian12/README.md

 ```
 # INSTALLATION
 This command will install Hyprland on debian 12, I'm on way to test on ubuntu. \
-This script only install Hyprland, without any other package like status bar, wallpaper,... , at the end of installation, this will ask you to setup some package, you can not accept and can see it better on [dotfiles.debian12](https://github.com/henintsoa98/dotfiles.debian12)
+This script only install Hyprland, without any other package like status bar, wallpaper,... , at the end of installation, this will ask you to setup some package, you can to not accept and can see it better on [dotfiles.debian12](https://github.com/henintsoa98/dotfiles.debian12)
 Just run :
 ```bash
 bash setup.bash